 Damien Garbett joined the Meyer lab as a postdoctoral fellow.
 Welcome aboard Damien

-Contratulations to Sean who got a position in UC Davis and to Sabrina who is opening her lab in UC Boulder.
-Good luck in your new ways! we will miss you.
+Contratulations to Milos who got a position in the Universität Münster.
+Good luck in your new lab!

 Protein concentrations are often regulated by dynamic changes in translation rates.
 Nevertheless, it has been challenging to directly monitor changes in translation in living cells.
 We have developed a reporter system to measure real-time changes of translation rates in human or mouse individual cells by conjugating translation regulatory motifs to sequences encoding a nuclear targeted fluorescent protein and a controllable destabilization domain.
 Application of the method showed that individual cells undergo marked fluctuations in the translation rate of mRNAs whose 5′ terminal oligopyrimidine (5′ TOP) motif regulates the synthesis of ribosomal proteins.
 Furthermore, we show that small reductions in amino acid levels signal through different mTOR-dependent pathways to control TOP mRNA translation, whereas larger reductions in amino acid levels control translation through eIF2A.
 Our study demonstrates that dynamic measurements of single-cell activities of translation regulatory motifs can be used to identify and investigate fundamental principles of translation.